brandur/sorg/content/passages-drafts/001-portland.md

 themselves.
 We were eventually handed a breakfast burrito and loaded back onto a bus bound for our hotel.
-The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board, and it made the ride a blur.
+The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board.
+The rest of the ride back was a blur.

 ### Salt & Straw